 In the chemical industry waste gases are formed during chemical reactions such as partial oxidisation, ammonium oxidisation and hydro-formylation used for the production of products such as carbon black, acetylene, olefins and synthesis gas.
-Also in the reduction of pure sand to silicon carbide using a carbon source waste gases are formed.
-To give an example, the tail gas from the carbon black process consists of 30-
+In the reduction of pure sand to silicon carbide using a carbon source, waste gases are also formed.
+To give an example, tail gas from the carbon black process consists of 30-50% water vapour, 30-50% nitrogen, 1-5% CO_2 and small amounts of CO and H_2 .
+Once cooled at standard pressure and dried before transport, this low calorific mixture enables energy recovery by producing steam, hot water or electricity, and will hence meet the definition of a waste gas.